Five Common Types of Domestic Abuse That Impact a Divorce Case

 - Physical abuse

 Name-calling and put downs are common tactics among domestic abusers.
 The intent is often to manipulate you or get you to doubt yourself.
 Unfortunately, it is a tactic frequently employed when attempting to negotiate divorce settlements.

 Having our experienced New Jersey divorce attorney on your side can prevent this from occurring!
 We can deal directly with your spouse’s legal counsel, minimizing your interactions and monitoring all communications.

 Threats and Intimidation

-Similar to verbal abuse, threats and intimidation are often tactics employed when your spouse is not getting his or her way and wants to reassert dominance in divorce negotiations.
+Similar to verbal abuse, threats and intimidation are often tactics employed when your spouse is not getting their way and wants to reassert dominance in divorce negotiations.
 Any type of threatening or intimidating behavior needs to be taken seriously.

-In cases of threats to physically harm you and those you love or to cause damage to property, the New Jersey State Police advise getting a restraining order.
+In cases of threats and physical harm to you and those you love, or to cause damage to property, the New Jersey State Police advise getting a restraining order.
 This restricts your spouse from having access to you.
-If your spouse disobeys this order, he or she can be subject to immediate arrest.
+If your spouse disobeys this order, they can be subject to immediate arrest.

 This is often one of the least discussed types of domestic abuse.
 In a marriage, it may involve limiting your access to funds and ownership of property.
 In divorce, it may involve wiping out bank accounts and selling, hiding, or giving away valuable personal assets.

 Fortunately, once your divorce is filed, there is an automatic financial restraining order in effect.
 Even if your spouse does attempt to deplete assets, you can be compensated for them in your divorce settlement.